 Monasteries and churches:

 In Engomi there are two important monasteries.
-The monastery of Agios Prokopios, known as Metochi of the Holy Monastery of Kykkos and the monastery of Panagia Makedonitissa.
+The monastery of Agios Prokopios, known as Metochion of the Holy Monastery of Kykkos and the monastery of Panagia Makedonitissa.
 The monastery of Agios Prokopios is the richest part of the monastery of Panagia Kykkos.

-The Metochi during the Ottoman domination was an important station for the transfer of the Virgin Mary's image to years of drought.
+The Metochion during the Ottoman domination was an important station for the transfer of the Virgin Mary's image to years of drought.
 Many people visit the monastery to ask the Virgin Mary to stop the drought.
 It is noteworthy that in this monastery the first English High Commissioner of Cyprus, Sir Garnet Wolseley (Sir Garten Wolseley), was established in 1878.
 At the monastery's enclosure, the British officers of the Governor and the soldiers who came with him settled their first camp there, they stayed there until the first Governor's house was built.

 Photo: Δημήτρης Χρυσάνθου

-The monastery of Panagia Makedonitissa is 6 kilometers west of Nicosia.
+The monastery of Panagia Makedonitissa is 6 kilometres west of Nicosia.
 For the origin of the famous Makedonitissa, there are several versions.
 The predominant of them is that it originated from the Macedonian plant, the famous parsley.
 When and from whom the monastery was founded is unknown.
 However, according to historical sources, the monastery was preserved until the end of the 19th century.

 Photo: Δήμος Έγκωμης